Prepare Your Home For Retirement.

 Poor coping with extreme cases - due to lack of speed to escape quickly from dangerous situations like fire.

-Possible solution - Emergency sensors that can help with massive noise forcing older adults to leave their houses.
-Those sensors will provide them with the early advantage they so desperately need.
+A possible solution is emergency sensors that can help with massive noise forcing older adults to leave their houses.
+These sensors will provide them with the early advantage they so desperately need.
+Rest assured, they are proven to be effective.
 Check out this excellent article regarding a wide range of danger sensors for seniors.

 Suffocation - due to poor swallowing abilities.

 A possible solution is buying food that is not too difficult to swallow.
-Moreover, it would be great if small water tanks (with cups) will be placed in an accessible manner throughout the house in case of poor swallowing.
+Moreover, it would be great if small water tanks (with cups) were placed in an accessible manner throughout the house in case of poor swallowing.

 Crime and abuse - Unfortunately, an older person's ability to deal with those who want to harm him within his home is much inferior compared to a younger person.